Digs

 Accommodations

-Accommodation will be in Kibbutz Ayelet Ha’Shahar, immediately to the east of the site.
+The expedition will be staying at Amiad Country Inn, about 20-25 minutes ride from Tel Hazor.
 Rooms are designed to house two or three people.
-All the rooms equipped with air-conditioner, ensuite bathroom, TV and kitchenette.
-The kibbutz also has a swimming pool, soccer field, a large supermarket, and a bar.
-Free Wi-Fi is available throughout the property.
+All the rooms are equipped with air-conditioner, ensuite bathroom, TV and refrigerator.
+The kibbutz also has a swimming pool, a grocery store, and a winery.
+At the entrance to the kibbutz you can find a McDonalds, Aroma Cafe, and other restaurants.
+Free Wi-Fi is available throughout the lodging area of the property.

 Cost